swiftlang/swift-evolution/proposals/nnnn-aliased-spans.md

 * The `subscript` operations use `get` and `set` accessors, which require the client to copy out the value on access.
 This allows a separate alias to replace the value while the original access is ongoing, without making it a memory safety violation.
 In the previous `aliasingSafetyProblem` example, this means that the object produced by `self[0]` will be copied (i.e., its retain count is increased) for the duration of the call to `doSomething`, so it cannot be deallocated while the closure is executed.
 * The aliased span types do not support non-copyable `Element` types, because we cannot do so on top of `get` and `set` accessors.
 * The `AliasedMutable*Span` types are copyable: the non-aliased `Mutable*Span` types are non-copyable because that is needed to maintain exclusive access over the storage by preventing aliases.
 The `AliasedMutable*Span` types can be copied, because they already account for the possibility of aliases.
-(TODO: should we be using `nonmutating set` as well?)

 There is a full set of conversion operations between the various aliased span types and their non-aliased counterparts.
 It is safe to create an aliased span from its non-aliased counterparts, because the aliased spans make fewer assumptions, so long as the original span cannot be used in a manner that can be undermined by the derived aliased spans.
 For example, the following API is safe because the underlying storage is already guaranteed not to be mutated by anyone: